mbooth101/mbooth101.github.io/_posts/2020-09-03-project-lockdown-aviary-build.md

 <a href="/assets/images/diy/15-latch-materials.jpg">![There's a catch to it.](/assets/images/diy/15-latch-materials_small.jpg)</a>

 The holes you see drilled in the enclosure above holds the latch tongue captive.
-The spring surrounds the latch tongue and acts on the latch handle to force the tongue into a corresponding hole in the gate frame, as demonstrated in this video:
+The spring surrounds the latch tongue and acts on the latch handle to force the tongue into a corresponding hole in the gate frame, as demonstrated below:

 <video controls width="100%">
     <source src="/assets/images/diy/15-latch-demo.webm" type="video/webm">
 </video>
+*Demo of the gate latch mechanism.*
+{:style="font-size:0.75em"}

 I tried to fix the handle to the latch tongue with a set screw, but of course this stainless steel was too much for my cheap taps and I inevitably snapped the tap mid way cutting the threads: